LostArtefacts/TRX/docs/CODING_GUIDELINES.md

   1 where TRX made the list and the player sees the position.
 - **`idx` stays in C**, for indices into its own arrays.

-Where a description would be written twice, write it once with `api.note` and point at it with `see`.
+A number that several declarations hold is a type of its own: declare it once with `api.number` and name it as their type.
+What it counts, and where it counts from, is then written once, and what holds one says only what is its own.

 ## Tooling